gravityeffect1/arrow_demo/README.md

-# 🏹 ARROW: Automated RNA Recognition and Optimization Workflow
+#  ARROW: Automated RNA Recognition and Optimization Workflow

 **A CRISPR-Cas13 gRNA design platform targeting SARS-CoV-2**
-Developed with 🧠 science, 💻 code, and 🧬 purpose.
+Developed with science,  code, and  purpose.

 ---

-## 📖 Overview
+## Overview

 ARROW is a computational tool designed to streamline the design of guide RNAs (gRNAs) for RNA-targeting CRISPR-Cas13 systems.
 It specifically targets the SARS-CoV-2 genome, empowering researchers to define regions of interest (e.g., the spike protein), filter gRNAs based on customizable design criteria, and export high-confidence candidates for downstream experimental use.

-Whether you're developing diagnostic assays, gene silencing strategies, or just nerding out in virology and molecular biology — ARROW is your starting point.
+Whether you're developing diagnostic assays, gene silencing strategies, or just nerding out in virology and molecular biology, ARROW is your starting point.

 ---

-## 🧠 Scientific Background
+## Scientific Background

 The COVID-19 pandemic underscored the global need for programmable, adaptive antiviral technologies.
 Among them, CRISPR-Cas13 stands out for its ability to cleave RNA sequences with high specificity.
 However, the efficacy of Cas13-based interventions hinges critically on the design of optimal guide RNAs.